SwellRT/swellrt/README.md

 $ docker run -e MONGODB_HOST=mongo -e MONGODB_PORT=27017 -e MONGODB_DB=swellrt  -p 9898:9898 -h swellrt --name swellrt --link mongo:mongo -d p2pvalue/swellrt
 ```

-Some SwellRT's configuration and data files must be stored out of the Docker container to avoid losing data when the image is updated.
-Map these folders in your host machine use following parameters:
+Some SwellRT's configuration and data files should be stored outside the Docker container to be kept when Docker image is updated.
+To map these folders to your host machine use following parameters:

 ```sh
 $ docker run -v <host machine folder>:<docker image folder>  -p 9898:9898 -h swellrt -d p2pvalue/swellrt
 ```

-List of docker's image folders that should be placed outside the container (in your host machine):
+This is a list of Swell folders that should be mapped outside the container in the host machine:

 - `/usr/local/swellrt/config` Folder storing all config files.
 See documentation for details.
 - `/usr/local/swellrt/log` Folder storing server log.